microsoft/monosize/packages/monosize/README.md

 };
 ```

-### Configuration
+## Configuration

-For custom advanced behavior of `monosize`, you can create a `monosize.config.js` in the root of your project directory (next to `package.json`).
+For custom advanced behavior of `monosize`, you can create a `monosize.config.mjs` in the root of your project directory (next to `package.json`).

 ```
 my-proj/
 ├─ src/
-├─ monosize.config.js
+├─ monosize.config.mjs
 ├─ node_modules/
 ├─ bundle-size/
 │  ├─ Fixture.fixture.js